 When you are no longer a student at Vrije Universiteit Amsterdam, we are obliged to deregister you with the IND.
 As a result, your residence permit will be revoked.
 We will deregister you with the IND in the following cases:

-- Your Exchange at VU Amsterdam has ended
+- your exchange programme at VU Amsterdam has officially ended

 When we have deregistered you with the IND, you will need to leave the Netherlands.
 When your residence permit is valid for three months or less at the moment of deregistration, the residence permit will not be revoked which means you can stay until the expiry date of your residence permit.
 In case your residence permit is still valid for longer than three months at the moment of deregistration, your residence permit will be revoked with immediate effect.
 As a result, you will need to leave the Netherlands as soon as possible.